Ulcerative colitisInflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Most corticosteroids can be taken as a pill.
 For people who cannot take oral forms, steroids may be given intravenously or rectally as a suppository, enema, or foam.
 The severity or location of the condition often determines the form.Side Effects of Corticosteroids

 Common side effects of short-term treatment with oral steroids can include acne, increased appetite, and insomnia.
-Long-term treatment with steroids increases the risk for many serious side effects including low bone density (osteoporosis), high blood pressure, and cataracts.Withdrawing from Corticosteroids
+Long-term treatment with steroids increases the risk for many serious side effects including low bone density (osteoporosis), high blood pressure, diabetes, and cataracts.Withdrawing from Corticosteroids

 Once remission is achieved and the intestinal inflammation has subsided, steroids must be withdrawn very gradually.
 Withdrawal symptoms, including fever, malaise, and joint pain, may occur if the dosage is lowered too rapidly.
 If this happens, the dosage is increased slightly and maintained until symptoms are gone.
 More gradual withdrawal is then resumed.
 To maintain remission, people who are treated with steroids are given an immunomodulator or biologic drug.

 Some people cannot stop taking steroids without having a relapse of their symptoms.
 They may be treated with immunomodulators or biologic drugs or be candidates for surgery.